mjl62/quake2_rpgmod/README.md

     - Armor: Equippable protection that gives both stats and resistance to damage.
     - Potions: Items you can use to inflict status effects on yourself
     - Statuses: Good or bad effects that last for a number of seconds.
+    - Quests: Some NPCs upon interaction will offer a quest, adding it to your quest journal.
+Completing the quest requirements and returning to the quest NPC will give XP and item rewards.
+    - Hitrate: Your attempts to swing a weapon or cast a spell are not guaranteed, but practicing a skill will increase that chance.
+Fatigue plays a big part in all your rolls, so if your character is fatigued you might want to retreat or drink a fatigue potion.

 - Stats:
+    - Stats can be increased by spending points, you start with 8 and gain 3 per level.
     - Strength: Increases your melee damage and max fatigue.
     - Agility: Increases your melee hitrate and max fatigue.
     - Intelligence: Increases your spell damage and max magicka.